Find Nearby vs Last Known Location

 FindMy scans any Bluetooth device by name and shows a live signal meter -- free on the App Store.

-Apple's native Find My shows two different things depending on whether your device is currently reachable: a live Bluetooth scan when you are close by, or a cached "last known location" from when it last checked in.
-Understanding the difference changes your recovery strategy.
+Apple Find My shows two different things depending on whether your device is currently reachable: Find Nearby uses a live UWB or Bluetooth signal when you are within direct radio range, while Last Known Location is the cached GPS pin from the last time the device checked in.
+Knowing which one you are looking at — and why Find Nearby is sometimes unavailable — completely changes your recovery strategy.

 It is the GPS coordinate saved the last time your device was online — either connected to the internet directly, or relayed by another iPhone via the Find My network.
-Apple keeps this coordinate for up to 24 hours after a device goes offline.
+Apple keeps this coordinate cached for up to 24 hours after a device goes offline, so even a dead AirPod or a switched-off iPhone has a "last seen here" pin you can navigate to.
+Read it as "this is where the device was when its battery or connection gave up", not "this is where the device is right now".

-If it says "Not Found", is the device gone?
+If Find My says "Not Found", is the device gone?

-Why does the "Nearby" feature need me to walk around?
+Why does Find Nearby need me to walk around?

 Related Guides